-Our school-centered development project centers on an initiative we call the Community Classroom Program.
-Administered by the UB Center for Urban Studies (CENTER), the program involves most 6th - 8th graders in activities that occur both during and after school hours.
-The Community Classroom compliments the school's curriculum, but is not integrated into regular classroom activities.
+Our school-centered development project is an initiative we call the Community Classroom Program.
+Administered by the Center for Urban Studies (CENTER) at the State University of New York at Buffalo, the program involves most sixth through eighth graders in activities both during and after school hours.
+The Community Classroom complements the school's curriculum but is not integrated into regular classroom activities.
 Rather, during the school day, students participating in the program are given release time from their classroom, and for after-school activities, they are required to obtain permission from their parents.
-While graduate students from the University at Buffalo drive the program, a number of classroom teachers assist in the development of all program activities, including those that take place after school.
+Graduate students from the university drive the program, but a number of classroom teachers assist in the development of all program activities, including those that take place after school.